MicrosoftDocs/cpp-docs/docs/overview/2019/what-s-new-for-visual-cpp-in-visual-studio.md

 ### IntelliCode for C++

-IntelliCode is an optional extension that uses its own extensive training and your code context to put what you’re most likely to use at the top of your completion list.
+IntelliCode is an optional extension (added as a workload component in 16.1) that uses its own extensive training and your code context to put what you’re most likely to use at the top of your completion list.
 It can often eliminate the need to scroll down through the list.
 For C++, IntelliCode offers the most help when using popular libraries such as the Standard Library.
 For more information, see [AI-Assisted Code Completion Suggestions Come to C++ via IntelliCode](https://devblogs.microsoft.com/cppblog/cppintellicode/).

-**Visual Studio 2019 version 16.1**

-IntelliCode now ships as an optional component in the **Desktop Development with C++** workload.
-For more information, see [Improved C++ IntelliCode now Ships with Visual Studio 2019](TBD).

 ### Template IntelliSense